cs231n/cs231n.github.io/assignments/2022/assignment1.md

 - Implement and apply a **Softmax** classifier.
 - Implement and apply a **Two layer neural network** classifier.
 - Understand the differences and tradeoffs between these classifiers.
-- Get a basic understanding of performance improvements from using **higher-level representations** as opposed to raw pixels, e.g. color histograms, Histogram of Gradient (HOG) features, etc.
+- Get a basic understanding of performance improvements from using **higher-level representations** as opposed to raw pixels, e.g. color histograms, Histogram of Oriented Gradient (HOG) features, etc.

 ### Q1: k-Nearest Neighbor classifier